 To do this Follow these steps Sort attributes Click on the Sort drop-down list, and select a sort order.
-Refresh Attribute Inspector Click the Refresh Attribute Inspector icon (()) Apply or remove conditions for the map that you're viewing Click the Configure Attribute Inspector icon and select Apply/Remove Conditions .

-To do this Follow these steps Classify a topic reference NOTE: This sets reference description attributes for the selected map item Click the Configure Attribute Inspector icon.
+Refresh Attribute Inspector Click the Refresh Attribute Inspector icon (O Apply or remove conditions for the map that you're viewing Click the Configure Attribute Inspector icon and select Apply/Remove Conditions .
+Classify a topic reference NOTE: This sets reference description attributes for the selected map item Click the Configure Attribute Inspector icon.
 In the menu that appears, select Classify Topic Reference and the reference description type you want to use.
-Set a value for an attribute See Setting attribute values on page 88 for information.
+Set a value for an attribute See Setting attribute values on page 107 for information.